 - living in low-crime communities with access to support services

 Crime Prevention Week raises awareness about what communities can do to help keep their neighbourhoods safe.

 We work with the Alberta Community Crime Prevention Association to coordinate a variety of activities during the annual Crime Prevention Week, including:

 - workshops about personal safety with examples of actions that people can take at home and at work to prevent crime

 - information sessions and membership drives for programs like Neighbourhood Watch and Alberta Citizens on Patrol

 - opportunities for people to get to know law enforcement officials in their community

-Every year there are a number of grants, awards and funding available to communities, organizations and law enforcement to help communities and organizations as they work to prevent crime and support victims of crime.
+Every year there are awards and funding for communities, organizations and law enforcement to help communities and organizations as they work to prevent crime and support victims of crime.